jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 // --------------------------------- summary -------------------------------- //
 #summary_([

-This investigation develops optimization approaches for #gls("ld"), focusing on determining optimal #gls("lie") configurations for structural testing.
-The selection of appropriate #glspl("lie") can significantly influences both test quality and implementation costs for static experimental structural validation.
+This investigation presents a systematic optimization approach for #gls("ld"), establishing methodologies for determining optimal #gls("lie") configurations in structural testing applications.
+The strategic selection and placement of #glspl("lie") can significantly influence both testing quality and economic efficiency in static structural evaluation procedures.
-The distinctions between optimization cases reveal increasing complexity in their formulation.
-Case A establishes the fundamental framework with a single clamped support configuration.
-Case B modifies the support system to include two supports instead of one.
-This configuration is based on proprietary data and potentially better represents #gls("swith") characteristics.
-Case C addresses practical limitations by incorporating prohibited domains where components like landing gear or propulsion systems must be mounted.
-Case D implements visibility demands, ensuring sufficient clear areas for optical measurement devices and monitoring equipment.
+The progression of optimization cases reflects increasingly sophisticated engineering demands.
+Case A introduces the foundational framework with a single clamped support configuration, establishing the baseline approach for load discretization.
+Case B adapts to specific structural requirements by implementing a dual-support system, incorporating proprietary data to better represent #gls("swith") characteristics.
+While maintaining the core optimization framework, Case C addresses practical installation requirements by incorporating spatial restrictions for essential components such as landing gear and propulsion systems.
+Case D extends these practical considerations by implementing visibility requirements, ensuring sufficient unobstructed areas for measurement and monitoring equipment while preserving the fundamental optimization approach.

-Optimization results for configurations with four to eight #glspl("lie") revealed that increasing #gls("lie") quantities generally improved load approximation accuracy.
+Analysis of configurations ranging from four to eight #glspl("lie") showed a generally positive correlation between #gls("lie") quantity and load approximation accuracy.
+While computational complexity increased across all cases with higher #gls("lie") quantities, Case D exhibited particularly significant computational demands.
-Computational efficiency analysis, particularly evident in Case D, showed increasing complexity with higher numbers of #glspl("lie").
-The optimization framework successfully addressed essential engineering considerations for #gls("swith") development, including #gls("lie") dimensioning, positioning with appropriate spacing requirements, force magnitude determination, and quantity optimization.
+The developed optimization framework successfully answered essential questions for experimental structural testing, including #gls("lie") dimensioning, spatial distribution, force magnitude, and quantity determination.

 All optimizations were performed on standard computing hardware (Intel i5-10500 CPU, 3.10GHz, 6 cores/12 threads, 16GB RAM), demonstrating the methodology's accessibility without specialized computational resources.
 When optimizing all configurations from four to eight #glspl("lie"), solution times ranged from hours to under a day, varying with required iterations.

-The results validate that accurate #gls("ld") can be achieved with reasonable computational resources while meeting practical engineering constraints.
-The framework's adaptability to varying requirements positions it as a valuable tool for future #gls("swith") structural testing and certification processes.
+The results demonstrate the feasibility of achieving satisfactory #gls("ld") using accessible computational resources while meeting practical engineering constraints.
+The framework's adaptability to diverse requirements indicates its potential value for future #gls("swith") structural testing and certification processes.
 ])